raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

     b-->c-->d-->b
 </div>

-Cycles can also be a part of larger graphs of nodes.
+Recall that many nodes can link to a node, but each node can only link to `Empty` or one other node.
+A cycle requires that each node link to another node in the cycle, therefore there can be no links from a cycle to any node not in the cycle.

+But there can be other nodes that link to a cycle.
 So we must also consider the case where one or more nodes link in sequence to a cycle:

 <div class="mermaid">
   graph LR